The Mauxie is fairly new in the designer dog community, however, it has become incredibly popular in the last few years.

 Usually, most crossbreeds inherit less serious illnesses than their purebred parents, but with the Mauxie this is not the case.

-Because of this, it is vital that you keep watching for any symptoms and schedule regular trips to the vet.
+Because of this, you must keep watching for any symptoms and schedule regular trips to the vet.

 Personality, and Behavioural Traits of the Mauxie